 - What is a startup?
 A human venture where conditions on which you build a product is uncertain.
 Unlike a client project, you don’t have specs for the product; you don’t know if anyone would even buy your product.

 - Validated learning is a key component of lean startup.
 We all say we learn.
-What is the empirical evidence to show that you learnt?
+What is the empirical evidence to show that you learned?
 Without data, your learning is questionable.
-You progress when you can empirically show what you learnt.
+You progress when you can empirically show what you learned.

 - How do you collect data as you develop?
 Do it as a proper experiment.
 Write down your hypothesis.
 Collect data to prove or disprove your hypothesis.

 - With data you either pivot or persevere.

 - Learning is the unit of progress in a startup.
 If you can measure your learning then you are making progress.